RaccoonHandsProductions/RaccoonHandsProductions.github.io/index.md

 # About

 A game made by Raccoon Hands Productions, an immersive learning class at Ball State University.
 Our goal was to produce a game that focused on cooperative game play while building player interest in the collaborative food preservation process. *Canning Season* is designed to played on connected tablets.
-Each tablet will be a different "station" where players will perform different tasks to help preserve carrots in Ball Jars.
+Each tablet will be a different &ldquo;station&rdquo; where players will perform different tasks to help preserve carrots in Ball Jars.

 ## Raccoon Hands Productions